waynegakuo/nova-reel/README.md

 ### Try it out in Firebase Studio 🧪

+For the easiest setup experience, use Firebase Studio:

-Click this button to launch the project in Firebase Studio and follow the steps below to get started.
+1. Click the button below to launch the project in Firebase Studio:

 <a href="https://studio.firebase.google.com/import?url=https%3A%2F%2Fgithub.com%2Fwaynegakuo%2Fnova-reel">
   <picture>